 Three Russian submarines from Russia’s northern fleet capable of firing Kalibr missiles are also reported to have arrived in the Mediterranean.

 Russia has used Calibre missiles, equivalent to US Tomahawk missiles, against Syrian targets a handful of times over the past year.
-The concentration of forces in the eastern Mediterranean in support of the Syrian regime’s ambitions to retake Aleppo from rebel forces suggest they may be used again in the coming few days or hours.
+The concentration of forces in the eastern Mediterranean supporting the Syrian regime’s ambitions to retake Aleppo from rebel forces suggests they may be used again in the coming few days or hours.

 Earlier this week, Vladimir Putin warned Syrian rebels and civilians trapped in eastern Aleppo to leave the city by Friday night, when a temporary moratorium on air strikes was set to expire.

 But opposition groups told the Guardian that promised safe passages out of besieged areas did not exist.
 As the deadline drew near, opposition groups pushed on with an assault on loyalist west Aleppo, while residents seemed resigned to a resumption in airstrikes.

 “Nothing can be done.
 Nobody can stop the planes,” Bears Mishal, an official with the White Helmets volunteer rescue service, told Reuters Icas Network.